Surtitles: Rear Window Captioning System

 The Rear Window Captioning System is a method for presenting, through captions, a transcript of the audio portion of a film in theatres.
 The system was co-developed by WGBH and Rufus Butler Seder and initially targeted at people who are deaf or hard-of-hearing.

 On the way into the theatre, viewers pick up a reflective plastic panel mounted on a flexible stalk.
 The panel sits in a seat cupholder or on the floor adjacent to the seat.
 A large LED display is mounted on a rear wall that displays caption characters in mirror image.
 Viewers move the panels into position (usually below the movie screen or stage) so they can read the reflected captions and watch the presentation.
 Others seated alongside do not watch, or usually even see, the captions.

-Surtitling smartglasses
+Surtitling smart glasses

-After a successful test run in 2015, the French-German surtitling company Panthea launched a pilot project on a larger scale introducing multilingual surtitles on smartglasses to the Festival d’Avignon 2017.
+After a successful test run in 2015, the French-German surtitling company Panthea launched a pilot project on a larger scale introducing multilingual surtitles on smart glasses to the Festival d'Avignon 2017.